AbirAlareanK/BilPay/README.md

 ## project structur :
 https://abiralareank.github.io/React-Project-Structure/

-Container folder : Conatins all stateful components, which interact with the data Components folder : Contains all stateless components, which get all its data from the statefull components (Parents) (presentational components).
+Container folder :

+Conatins all stateful components, which interact with the data

+Components folder :

+Contains all stateless components, which get all its data from the statefull components (presentational components).